moirai2/moirai2/README.md

 > perl moirai2.pl -o 'example->file->$output' exec 'echo hello world > $output'

 This will execute a command 'echo hello world > $output' and create an [output file](example/text/output) with a content "hello world" with a [log file](example/log/e20220424224158meiw.txt) with execution information.
-It will also record a simple triple (subject=example, predicate=file, and object=filepath to output) in text based [database file](example/db/file.txt) (predicate is recorded in a basename of a file).
+It will also record a simple triple (subject=example, predicate=file, and object=filepath to output) in text based [database file](example/db/file.txt) (predicate is recorded as a basename of a file).

 'echo hello world > $output' is quoted with a single quote (') because a command contains redirect '>' and '$'.
 If a command line is not quoted, redirect to a file will be handled by the unix system and not by moirai2 system.
 A single quote (') is used instead of double quote ("), because a variable quoted with double quote (") will be replaced by the value by unix system before passing to moirai2.
-Single quote will not replace by the value, so single quote is recommended in this case.
+Single quote is recommended for wrapping a command line passed to moirai2 because of this reason.
 If you want to use double quote ("), you can escape $'' with '\' like "echo hello world > \$output"

 > perl moirai2.pl -i 'example->file->$input' -o '$input->count->$count' exec 'wc -l $input > $count'